chenenfeng/djangoapi/Readme.md

 in git bash: python manage.py runserver

-then type localhost:8000/admin to log in your admin backend
+then type in the url area: localhost:8000/admin    to log in your admin backend